Danthala Venkata Meher Baba: Family

 Meher Baba's wife, Smt.
 Danthala Uma Maheshwari, is a close relative of Shri.
 C. K. Nayudu (the first captain of the Indian national cricket team).
 She is a retired Senior Section Officer of AP Secretariat and currently resides at their Sainikpuri residence.
 His son, Srikkanth, has represented both the Andhra Under-19 and South India Under-19 teams.
 His daughters, Archana and Padmaja Danthala, both represented Andhra Women's Cricket and played for Inter-State Women's Cricket Championships facilitated by Andhra Cricket Association and Women's Cricket Association of India.

 Education and job history

 Meher Baba, dropped out of BDS from Government Medical College, Aurangabad, because of personal health issues and later pursued his BSc Agriculture from the Acharya N G Ranga Agricultural University, in Rajendranagar, Hyderabad.
 Meher Baba was offered a clerical job in Andhra Bank, with an agreement to be part of the first Andhra Bank cricket team, to participate in the prestigious Hyderabad Cricket Association's A division institutional cricket league.
-He formed a champion team along with famous cricketers like Abid Ali, Narsimha Rao (Babji), Vijay Paul, Bhasker Ram Murthy and Jyoti Prasad.
+He formed a champion side along with famous cricketers like Abid Ali, Narsimha Rao (Babji), Vijay Paul, Bhasker Ram Murthy and Jyoti Prasad.